Quantisation of derived Lagrangians

+The functor $\xi$ gives an equivalence between exhaustively filtered vector spaces and flat $\bG_m$-equivariant $\Z[\hbar]$-modules --- see \cite[Lemma 2.1]{mhs2} for instance.

 We will be interested in filtrations which are complete, in the sense that $V = \Lim_i V/F^i$.
 Via the Rees constructions, this amounts to looking at the inverse limit over $k$ of the categories of $\bG_m$-equivariant $\Z[\hbar]/\hbar^k$-modules.
-However, Koszul duality provides a much more efficient characterisation.
-The Koszul dual of $\Z[ \hbar]$ is the dg algebra $\Z[\dbar]\simeq \oR\HHom_{\Z[\hbar]}(\Z,\Z)$ for $\dbar$ of chain degree $-1$ and weight $1$ with $\dbar^2=0$.
-Weak equivalences of $\Z[\dbar]$-modules in graded chain complexes are quasi-isomorphisms of the underlying chain complexes, forgetting $\dbar$, and these correspond to filtered quasi-isomorphisms of the associated complete filtered complexes.
+However, Koszul duality provides a much more efficient characterisation, as modules over the Koszul dual $\Z[\dbar]\simeq \oR\HHom_{\Z[\hbar]}(\Z,\Z)$ of $\Z[ \hbar]$, as follows.

+\begin{definition} Define the $\bG_m$-equivariant dg algebra $\Z[\dbar]$ by letting $\dbar$ be a formal variable of chain degree $-1$, satisfying $\dbar^2=0$, and having weight $1$ with respect to the $\bG_m$-action.
+We say that a morphism of $\Z[\dbar]$-modules in graded chain complexes is a weak equivalence if it is a quasi-isomorphisms of the underlying chain complexes, forgetting $\dbar$. \end{definition}

 \begin{definition} For a filtered chain complex $(V,F)$, the corresponding $\bG_m$-equivariant $\Z[\dbar]$-module $\g\fr_FV$ is given in weight $i$ by